| CloserLook > John > John 5: 1-16 |

 You

-see, you didn’t have to be a miracle worker to help Abe, just able-bodied and of course determined.
+see, you didn’t have to be a miracle worker to help Abe, just able-bodied, and,

 Or